protocol/web3-dev-team/proposals/16-first-filecoin-storage-deal.md

 ####  What does success look like?

 If we succeed, a developer new to Filecoin will find all the information they need to make a storage deal within docs.filecoin.io.
-They will not have to reference external resources unless clearly linked from the docs (e.g. how to set up a Droplet with Digital Ocean), and they won't have to ask questions of Labbers or seek hellp in Slack or other forums.
+They will not have to reference external resources unless clearly linked from the docs (e.g. how to set up a Droplet with Digital Ocean), and they won't have to ask questions of Labbers or seek help in Slack or other forums.
 They won't receive any CLI messages that make them feel they're left hanging; instead they'll see progress indicators (step 3 of 5) or an indication of how long to expect something to take (syncing the chain, etc.) to make them feel confident they're on the right path, even when the path takes longer than they'd like.
 (Such delays will also be explained in docs, but I believe it's insufficient to only share in docs and not in the CLI.)

 Metrics to track:
 - time to do X